Bilingual family bike events

 The Santa Barbara Bicycle Coalition and COAST/SR2S have been collaborating with key community partners to offer successful bilingual Family Bike Events (Bici Familia) where riders of all ages have the opportunity to learn to ride a bicycle safely under the guidance of certified League Cycling Instructors.
 Parents are encouraged to attend, participate and volunteer.
 Loaner bikes and low-cost helmets are available for participants without gear.

-The success of a family event requires a lot of volunteers (greeters, helpers to set-up & clean up, helmet fitters, bike mechanics, Spanish speakers, etc.).
-Please contact the SBBIKE Education Director if you are interested in volunteering for a family event.
+The success of a family event requires lots of volunteers: greeters, helpers to set-up & clean up, helmet fitters, bike mechanics, and Spanish speakers.
+Interested?
+Contact our Education Director.

-Bici Familias are offered at several schools and community centers in Santa Barbara County throughout the year: check the SBBIKE calendar to find upcoming events.
+Bici Familias are offered at several schools and community centers in Santa Barbara County throughout the year – check the calendar to find upcoming events.

 "What happens when 41 volunteers from the Carpinteria Children's Project and Family School, SBBIKE, Bici Centro, COAST, Traffic Solutions, and our community Promotores and ELAC members work together to bring teaching talent, bike mechanic skills, and loaner bikes to Carpinteria?
 The answer is:

 - 102 children and 68 parents participated and learned about bicycle safety

 - 102 children practiced safe bike handling skills on fun blacktop obstacle and rodeo courses under the supervision of caring adults